cybercongress/cybernomics/bostrom_simulation/README.md

 ### Assumptions

 1. All agents lock tokens for the maximum available period defined in params for simulating
-2. All agents mint maximum `amper` and `volt` tokens in 50/50 ratio
+2. All agents mint maximum Amper and Volt tokens in 50/50 ratio

 ### Simulation parameters
 - `mint_rate_amper_init`